HPC - Arnold’s cat map

 Figure 2: Some iterations of the cat map

-You are provided with a serial program that computes the \(k\)-th iterate of Arnold’s cat map on a square image.
+You are given a serial program that computes the \(k\)-th iterate of Arnold’s cat map on a square image.
 The program reads the input from standard input in PGM (Portable GrayMap) format.
 The results is printed to standard output in PGM format.
 For example:

 ./omp-cat-map 100 < cat1368.pgm > cat1368-100.pgm